Lakshman Wijesekara: Career

 During his life at Maliyadeva College, Wijesekara studied music from the school teacher K. M. Dayapala.
 With his guidance and training, Lakshman entered the Government Conservatory in 1968.
 Then he graduated from the Government College of Music (Haywood).
 While studying at the Government College of Music, Lakshman had the opportunity to associate with renowned musicians as well as join their programs and sing ensembles.
 In 1975, he graduated as a radio singer from Sri Lanka Broadcasting Corporation.
 In the same year, he performed his first simple song program and sang the first song "Ai Tharahin".

 Then he made his first appointment as a music teacher at Anuradhapura Central College.
 He continued to work as a teacher for 18 years from 1975 to 1993 in many schools across the island including Isipathana College, and DS Senanayake College, Colombo.
 After resigned from teaching, he joined his contemporary musicians Rohana Weerasinghe and Ananda Weerasiri at the College of Music and started a music resort called Kalabhumi.
 In the preceding years, he sang many popular hits and duets such as: "Bala Lamawarune", "Delwoo Pahan", "Sina Pipena", "Supem Hengum", "Sanda Kinith Nemi".
 The song "Delwoo Pahan" was sung by him along with Chandralekha Perera for the teledrama Rekha directed by D. B. Nihalsinghe.

 Apart from music, he worked as an actor in television and cinema.
 His film debut came through 1999 film Pinyarayanga directed by Amaranath Jayatilleke.
 Then he acted in the films Yuvathipathi, and Athuru Mithuru.
 Meanwhile he entered television serials and made the landmark role of "Nissanka" in the romantic drama serial Ganga Saha Nissanka, where he also made the duet "Sina Pipena Me Wasanthaya" with Samitha Mudunkotuwa.
 Then he acted in few teledramas such as Rekha, Ira Paaya and Dath Kekulu Paala.
-In 1980s, he became a television music presenter with the children's program Gaayana.
+In the 1980s, he became a television music presenter with the children's program Gaayana.
 Then he presented the programs: Ranpat Raṭā, Bakmahē Mal Mangallē, Gama Hinā Vuṇā.

 He was the music director of P.U.D Perera's short films Sinḍarellā gē Sereppuva, and Sudu Aethāgē Kathāva.
 Apart from that, he directed music for the television serials such as: Bumuthuruna, Himi Ahimi, Mawakage Geetha, Manamali, Vilambeetha, Dangayanta Pamanai and Tikiri Saha Ungi.
 In the meantime, he engaged with many theatre plays as the music director, including: Sapathēru Hāminē, Jayalath Manorathne's Puthra Samāgama, Neil Alles' Sihina Saāppuva, Bandula Vithanage's' Senehebara Dolly.
 In 1985, he won the State Award for Best Musical for the play Sihina Saāppuva.
 He also performed on stage when he sang on stage as a singer in the Jayathurapura Choir in Prof. Sarachchandra's Wessanthara Geethanga.

 On 17 March 2018, he performed the concert titled 'Sanda Kinithi Nemi' at 7.00 pm at the Nelum Pokuna Theater to celebrate his four decades of artistic career.